cell-org/tutorial.cell.computer/README.md

 Once you publish the tokens to a website, you're pretty much done.
 Anyone can now come and mint the tokens they have the permission to.

-> With Cell, each token can be individually programmed to have different minting conditions and traits from one another, such as royalty, expiration time, start time, price, hash puzzle, membership, etc.
+> With Cell, each token can be individually programmed to have different minting conditions and traits from one another, such as royalty, expiration time, start time, value, hash puzzle, membership, etc.

 ---